 Sonoma County Coordinated Entry System

-About Coordinated Entry:
+About Coordinated Entry

+The Sonoma County Coordinated Entry System is operated by HomeFirst.
 The Coordinated Entry System is designed to efficiently match people experiencing homelessness to available supportive housing programs.
 It prioritizes those who are most in need of assistance and provides crucial information that helps communities strategically allocate resources and identify gaps in service.
 Sonoma County’s Coordinated Entry system employs a Housing First model that prioritizes individuals, families and transition-aged-youth facing the highest vulnerability and needs for permanent, supportive housing.
 Coordinated Entry is not an emergency response system.
 Those who are experiencing a housing crisis, should contact a local emergency shelter program.

 Coordinated Entry Documentation